Library Sources: Part 2

 The default results list is to show articles that are published more recently.
 I can change this default sorting method so that WoS sorts based on sources that have the highest citations first.
 Once I do this, I can go to the right side, and look at the Times Cited link and see which articles have been cited the most.
 This is what makes WoS a citation database.
 We don't have to use WoS as a citation database, but this is what separates WoS from many other scholarly databases.

 Theoretically, each one of these citing articles should be related to the article that is cited by them.
-I can them peruse these citing articles to help me find even more relevant sources of information.
+I can then peruse these citing articles to help me find even more relevant sources of information.

 Instead of basic search, we can search by author, cited reference, and more.
 If you click on the big question mark button in WoS, you'll find a guide on how to use WoS.
 The guide includes some tips on the use of various search operators, including the NEAR operator as well as the Boolean operators.